 </label>

-Chips are essentially checkboxes, but cooler.
-This makes it easier and more interactive for the user to select multiple items or filter information.
-They come in several flavors and also have support for icons.
+Chips are an enhanced, interactive alternative to checkboxes, offering a more engaging way for users to select multiple items or filter information.
+They come in various styles and support the inclusion of icons for added functionality.

 Usage: